usnistgov/5gdeploy/README.md

 2. Follow **5gdeploy** `INSTALL.md` instructions to install Node.js and Docker.
 3. Clone Open5GCore proprietary repository at `~/phoenix-repo`.
 4. Clone this folder at `~/5gdeploy-scenario`.
-5. Run `bash ./install.sh` to install dependencies.
+5. Run `./install.sh` to install dependencies.

 If free5GC is needed, load the gtp5g module: